Codecademy/docs/content/sklearn/concepts/multiclass-classification/multiclass-classification.md

   - 'paths/intermediate-machine-learning-skill-path'
 ---

-In Sklearn, **Multiclass classification** is a supervised machine learning task where instances are categorized into one of three or more distinct classes.
-Unlike binary classification, which involves only two classes, multiclass classification requires the model to distinguish between multiple categories.
+In [Sklearn](https://www.codecademy.com/resources/docs/sklearn), **Multiclass Classification** is a supervised machine learning task where instances are categorized into one of three or more distinct classes.
+Unlike binary classification, which involves two classes, multiclass classification requires the model to differentiate among multiple categories.

 In Sklearn, multiclass classification is implemented using algorithms such as `Decision Trees,` `Support Vector Machines,` and `Logistic Regression,` which can handle multiple classes using strategies like `One-vs-Rest` or `One-vs-One.`